 Note: This document is for advising purposes only.
 Students should work with their Advisor to determine course selections that will result in the greatest transferrable credit, for the intended program, upon transfer to the four-year school.

 Schedule of Courses for (B.S.
-Psychology)
+International Business (Native Lang.
+English))